Stockholm Film Festival – How it works!

 Festival Cinemas open approximately 30 minutes before the first screening of the day.

-If you are a member and have questions regarding your membership, please contact us at firstname.lastname@example.org.
-If you have any other question or if you want to contact a specific person or department, please go to our contact page.
+If you are a member and have questions regarding your membership or ticketing, please visit our FAQ page.
+If you have any other questions or if you want to contact a specific person or department, please consult our Contact page.